Trees outside woodland

 Headline actions include:

-• Leave standing and fallen deadwood (including small branches) and collapsed trees and branches (other than where it is a clear safety issue and there are no alternatives).
-Pile up dead wood and fallen branches rather than chip or burn.
+• Leave standing and fallen deadwood, collapsed trees and branches (even small ones) other than where there’s a clear safety issue and no alternatives.
+Pile up deadwood and fallen branches rather than chipping or burning them.

-• Protect the root zone through sensitive agricultural management (stocking rates, ploughing, vehicles etc) and during infrastructure projects.
-Consider brash piling (especially fallen dead wood) and bramble zones as a deterrent to compaction and to increase habitat
+• Protect the root zone through sensitive agricultural management (consider impacts from stocking rates, ploughing and vehicles) and during infrastructure projects.
+Consider brash piling (especially fallen deadwood) and bramble zones to prevent compaction and increase habitat.

 Increase tree cover across Devon in urban and rural areas.

-• Follow best practice guidance regards species selection, spacing, aftercare etc.
+• Follow best practice guidance on species selection, spacing and aftercare.

 Consultation question: Other actions needed here?
 Discuss with Woodland Trust / Devon Tree Officers Group etc.